stellar/slingshot/musig/README.md

 This will return `CounterpartyPrecommitted`s.

 Output:
-- the next state in the protocol: `PartyAwaitingCommitments`
+- the next state in the protocol: `SignerAwaitingCommitments`
 - the nonce commitment: `self.R_i`

 ### SignerAwaitingCommitments<'t, C: MusigContext>